Code-Institute-Submissions/flux-time/README.md

     reach out and talk to the company.

 6. I want to see if the company is active on social media.
-    1. Links to the the businesses can be found in the footer.
+    1. Links to the companies social media accounts can be found in the footer.

 7. I want to know how I can start using the product.
-    1. There are several bright call to action buttons that lead the visitor to a sign up form that they can use to gain acces to the product, including a prominent button in the navigation menu.
+    1. There are several bright call to action buttons that lead the visitor to a sign-up form that they can use to gain acces to the product, including a prominent button in the navigation menu.